OlivettiGiovanni/Software_project/README.md

 - the x array is sorted gollowing an ascending order and the y and y_err arrays are sorted in order to keep the correspondace with the x element.
 - the program raises an error if two x elements are identical (in case of hysteresis cycles, you need to divide the forward and backward ramp)
 - the data are extracted from the dataframe and placed in proper array variables
 - the fit with a polynomial of order n (input degree) is performed and the fitting coefficients are given.
-From the coefficient is possible to calculate the values of the fitting curve in the given x array
+From the coefficient is possible to calculate the values of the fitting curve in the given x array.
+The uncertainties y_err are used to weight the contribution of each y values and contributes to the errors on the fitting parameters and can be displayed in the plot.
 - errors are computed as square root of the diagonal element of the coovariance matrix
 - the program plots the data vs the fitting curve in a personalized way depending on the input given with the config_file.ini